-We’ve taken the new Gtech vacuum for a spin – read the Gtech Pro first look review to get our first impressions, or read on to find out more about the new design and how it measures up to its rivals on spec.
+Read the full Gtech Pro cordless vacuum review to get our verdict, or read on to find out more about the new design and how it measures up to rivals on spec.

 Gtech Pro – key features compared with the Air Ram

 The Gtech Pro marks a significant redesign from original Gtech Air Ram vacuums, which proved very popular.
 Here’s a summary of the key changes: